 Who Can Apply:

-- Be African American/Black, and a US citizen or legal resident.
+- Be African American/Black, and a US citizen or permanent US resident.

 - Have a minimum cumulative grade point average (GPA) of 3.5 on a 4.0 scale.

-- Be enrolled full-time as a college junior for the 2021-2022 academic year at any accredited 4-year HBCU.
+- Will be enrolled full-time as a college junior for the 2022-2023 academic year at any accredited 4-year HBCU.

 - Have completed the Free Application for Federal Student Aid (FAFSA) and have a demonstrated unmet financial need, as verified by the applicant’s institution.